gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 It is simple, open, and predictable.
 Many blogs, publications, podcasts, and news sites still provide RSS feeds.
 You can pull new items from those feeds and use them as the raw material for a newsletter.

 For an automated newsletter, RSS is probably the easiest place to start.
-We previously publihed a [tutorial about how you can turn a single RSS into a newsletter](/posts/how-to-create-a-newsletter-from-rss-and-send-it-automatically), but you can do much more than that.
+We previously published a [tutorial about how you can turn a single RSS into a newsletter](/posts/how-to-create-a-newsletter-from-rss-and-send-it-automatically), but you can do much more than that.
 That article explains a rather simple process, illustrated by the image below.

 ![](./how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience/rss-feed-to-newsletter.jpeg)

-You can collect many things from 3rd party RSS feeds as well:
+You can collect many things from third-party RSS feeds as well:

 * article titles
 * links